RoboJackets/robocup-firmware/README.md

 For resources for beginners to embbedded development see the [Getting Started](https://robojackets.github.io/robocup-firmware/) Page for robocup-firmware.

 For resources pertaining to the hardware of the mTrain including datasheets and schematics see the [Resources Page](doc/ExternalResources.md).

+## License

+This project is licensed under the Apache License v2.0.
+See the [LICENSE](LICENSE) file for more information